 11. Send a test email

-Before sending your email to your list, make sure that you send a test email to yourself, a colleague and ideally a Gmail account.
+Before sending your email to your list, make sure that you send a test email to yourself, a colleague and ideally accounts using a few different email providers.
 This will allow you to get it proofed by a second set of eyes, make sure that all links work and that it displays correctly on a different email service to the one that you use.

 12. A/B test your email